Hrithik Roshan: Artistry and media image

 As the son of the filmmaker Rakesh, Roshan faced the media spotlight from a young age.
 Discussing nepotism in Bollywood, Shama Rana views him as one of several actors who managed film careers with the help of family relations in the industry.
 On the other hand, Roshan is acknowledged in the media for his devotion to his work and for his ability to commit heavily to each role.
 He insists on learning any necessary skills and performing stunts himself, and is particularly known for his professionalism.
 The director Ashutosh Gowariker praised Roshan when he continued filming Mohenjo Daro despite several injuries and being in a troubled state of mind.
 Zoya Akhtar, who considers Roshan her favourite actor, and directed him in Zindagi Na Milegi Dobara, remarks on his ability to display a range of emotions on screen.

 In an attempt to avoid typecasting, Roshan takes on diverse parts.
 He looks at the scripts as a platform to inspire with the strength and courage of his characters and to make his audiences smile.
 Roshan was noted by critics for his versatility in portraying a variety of characters in Koi...
 Mil Gaya (2003), Lakshya (2004), Jodhaa Akbar (2008), and Guzaarish (2010).
 Box Office India ranked him first on its top actors listing in 2000 and later included him in 2003, 2004, 2006 and 2007.
 Roshan topped Rediff.com's list of best Bollywood actors in 2003, and was ranked fourth in 2006.
 Filmfare magazine included two of his performances—from Koi...
 Mil Gaya and Lakshya—on its 2010 list of 80 Iconic Performances.
 In March 2011, Roshan placed fourth on Rediff.com's list of Top 10 Actors of 2000–2010.

-Roshan's dancing ability has also drawn praise from the media, an opinion he disagrees with.
+Roshan's dancing ability has drawn praise from the media, an opinion he disagrees with.
 The Los Angeles Times finds him to be "a sensational dancer" who "has the dashing, chiseled looks of a silent movie matinee idol."
-Some critics also believe that he is only able to dance and act in his father's films.
-His inclination towards "glamorous, albeit empty parts", which conform to character stereotypes, has been criticised.
+Although author Nandana Bose attributed Roshan's popularity to Bollywood's preoccupation with traditional hypermasculinity, she wrote that he sets himself apart by showcasing dancing talent and "transnational, transfigurative corporeality".
+According to Bose, Roshan's stardom is marked by his ability to seamlessly transition between roles, from dancing star to credible superhero, shaping the industry's landscape.
+Some critics believe that he is only able to dance and act in his father's films.
+Sanya Panwar of Hindustan Times criticised his inclination towards "glamorous, albeit empty" and stereotypical parts.